Last updated on July 1st, 2023 at 11:45 pm

 - Make, holes in the teak wood boxes.

 - Make a hole in the wooden boxes to accommodate the P.V.C. pipes.
 File the edges with a filer and make a round hole.
-Use half round wood scraper filer.
+Use a half-round wood scraper filer.

 - Fix the accessories to the wooden board.